 Why is being organized in business important for an entrepreneur?

 Here’s the quick answer: being organized is important for everyone, entrepreneur or not.
 Yes, I love to “wing it” and work in the flow, BUT I always have an end-goal and a focus.
 There is a general structure and plan to how I’m moving forward with my blog as a business.

 As we head into a new year, it’s virtually impossible to avoid the overall ambience about starting fresh and getting organized.
-So although I believe you can get a fresh start any time, I’m dropping this post in December of 2022.
+So although I believe you can get a fresh start any time, I’m updating this post in November of 2023.